-The Federal Office of Public Health (FOPH) recommends vaccination for all adults and children over the age of six who live or temporarily stay in risk areas.
+The Federal Office of Public Health (FOPH) recommends vaccination for all adults and children ( generally over the age of six) who live or temporarily stay in risk areas.
 In Switzerland, this applies to all cantons except the cantons of Geneva and Ticino.

-The vaccination costs around CHF 200 and is available at a doctor’s office or a pharmacy.
-The mandatory health insurance covers the costs of the vaccination if it is carried out by a doctor.
+The vaccination costs around CHF 120 and is available at a doctor’s office or certain pharmacies.

 The ideal time for vaccination is winter, but it can be done all year round.
 Full immunisation requires three vaccination doses.
+Full immunisation requires three vaccination doses.
 The first two vaccinations are usually given one month apart.
 The third vaccination, which ensures long-term protection of at least 10 years, is given after 5 to 12 months, depending on the vaccine.
 The FOPH recommends a booster every 10 years.